Scientific Name: Holcus lanatus

 Glyphosate, systemic action, taken down into

 underground parts, which can be used on patches, but it will kill any surrounding grass hit during application.
 There is a new agent which contains pinoxaden, a highly selective herbicide which kills Yorkshire Fog and other weed grasses without affecting the finer species.
+It is used by cereal growers to kill weed grasses in crops but is not available to the domestic market so is mentioned here as an interesting footnote.

 Creeping Soft Grass (Holcus mollis) is similar looking, but is hairy only at the nodes where the leaves attach to the stems.